 Please fax the printable registration form for public courses to us at 1-866-205-0713 to complete your order.

-Participants learn to the basics of thin film photovoltaics: the technology, the fabrication processes, and reliability.
+Participants learn the basics of thin film photovoltaics: the technology, the fabrication processes, and reliability.
 The course covers seven major topic areas.

 By using a combination of instruction by lecture, problem solving and question/answer sessions, and participants will learn practical information about the solar photovoltaic industry.
 From the very first moments of the seminar until the last sentence of the training, the driving instructional factor is application.
 We use instructors who are internationally recognized experts in their fields that have years of experience (both current and relevant) in this field.